If you love hi-fi gear, you’re not gonna love this…

 “But he didn’t damage my equipment.”

 Didn’t he?
-Are you sure about that?
-All the pieces I’ve ever inspected that he’s worked on have been damaged and devalued, most irreparably.
+You’re sure about that and are able to demonstrate this?
+All the pieces I’ve inspected that he’s worked on have been damaged and devalued.

 That’s how it was with this latest amplifier, the owner is a lovely guy and trusts that the work he is paying for is being done correctly.
 But it isn’t and he knows that now.
 Let’s take a look at this beautiful Sansui AU-505.